Above all, a business is there to make money. It’s your primary responsibility. Money means profit.

 An area often neglected is being able to take control of your business numbers and implement three key ingredients of managing your business, Planning, Control and Decision Making (PCD).

-One constant is that effective planning is vital to help you navigate an uncertain business landscape and reduce the risk of business failure.
+As a result, one constant is that effective planning is vital to help you navigate an uncertain business landscape and reduce the risk of business failure.
 Planning is a continual activity; it is not the end document(s) produced such as a business plan, budget or cash flow.
-These documents capture in words and numbers the results of clear thinking and likely outcomes of our business journey.
+These documents capture in words and numbers the likely outcomes of our business journey.

 One of the primary purposes of planning is to demonstrate that you have considered and have tried to understand the risks involved in your business journey.
 Furthermore that you have considered how you may deal with those risks.